Dalian coking coal futures slump as supply crunch eases

 By Min Zhang and Enrico Dela Cruz

-BEIJING/MANILA, Nov 16 (Reuters) - China's coking coal futures dived more than 5% at market open on Tuesday, extending losses into a third straight session amid increasing coal supply and tepid demand at coking plants.
+BEIJING/MANILA, Nov 16 (Reuters) - China's coking coal futures dived more than 9% on Tuesday, extending losses for a third straight session amid increasing coal supply and tepid demand at coking plants.

-The country's coal production in October jumped 4% on an annual basis to 360 million tonnes and is still rising, securing stable supply of the material for this winter-spring period, official from the National Development and Reform Commission told a presser on Tuesday.
+The country's October coal production jumped 4% on an annual basis to 360 million tonnes and is still rising, securing stable supply of the material for the winter-spring period, an official from the National Development and Reform Commission said at a press conference on Tuesday.

-Meanwhile, customs clearance for imported coking coal through the Ganqimaodu customs in Inner Mongolia had been increasing, according to a GF Futures note.
+Meanwhile, customs clearance for imported coking coal through the Ganqimaodu customs in Inner Mongolia has been increasing, according to a GF Futures note.

 "Steel mills in many places have stepped up to lower coke purchasing prices," analysts with SinoSteel Futures wrote in a note, adding both supply and demand for coke have dropped significantly.

-Benchmark iron ore futures DCIOcv1 were traded within tight range.
-They inched up 0.1% to 547 yuan a tonne.
+Benchmark iron ore futures DCIOcv1 fell 1.1% to 541 yuan a tonne.
 Spot 62% iron ore for delivery to China was flat at $90 a tonne on Monday, according to SteelHome consultancy.
 SH-CCN-IRNOR62

-Steel prices on the Shanghai Futures Exchange bounced back from losses in the previous session.

-(Reporting by Min Zhang in Beijign and Enrico Dela Cruz in Manila; Editing by Sherry Jacob-Phillips)
+(Reporting by Min Zhang in Beijing and Enrico Dela Cruz in Manila; Editing by Sherry Jacob-Phillips and Shounak Dasgupta)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.